priyaankparekh/Roshni/README.md

   * https://github.com/barteksc/AndroidPdfViewer

 * EMERGENCY SOS
-  * It helps the Blind and visually impaired people to call the Emergency Services i.e.(Police,Ambulance) directly thorogh the app.
+  * It helps the Blind and visually impaired people to call the Emergency Services i.e.(Police,Ambulance) directly through the app.

 ## Screenshots